 You can’t place too much emphasis on the importance of accountability in recovery.
-You might be currently in treatment or you’re done with your treatment.
+You might be currently in treatment or maybe you are done with your treatment.
 Either way, becoming responsible for what you do is key to avoiding relapse.
-If you’ve begun therapy or another form of treatment for your recovery from addiction, that’s the first step.
-Admitting you need a little help is one of the best ways to start being accountable.
+If you have begun therapy or another form of treatment for your recovery from addiction, that’s the first step.
+Admitting that you need a little help is one of the best ways to start being accountable.

 Therapy sessions, both as an individual and within a group, can help.
 Being around others who are also recovering helps to develop responsibility.
 Therapists and peers can help give you a sense of community.
 This kind of community is ideal for people in recovery.
 This is a group of people that encourages growth in the recovery process.
 They share information about their mistakes and how to get past them.
 Opening up about the problems you’re having is a big part of accountability.

 Problems With Accountability

-Many people who have been through addiction have had trouble with accountability.
+Many people who have been through substance dependence have had trouble with accountability.
 A lot of people have blamed their drug or alcohol abuse on the actions of others.
 For example, some individuals have felt that their dependence on alcohol is the result of their parents’ alcoholism.
 Or, they feel that their drug abuse problem has become worse because of something their sibling has done or said.
 In other situations, people believe that the unpleasant life situations they are dealing with are to blame for their dependency problems.
 Some people blame their substance dependence on the belief that they are unable to control their craving.
 Of course, dependence is an intense craving for more and more alcohol or a harmful drug.
 But, with helpful guidance and proper treatment, the individual can learn how to put an end to dependence in his or her life.
 The cravings can disappear for good.